isomerpages/imh-ac/_research/Upcoming Research/See What's Coming Up!.md

 description: ""
 third_nav_title: Upcoming Research
 ---
-<p>Click on the tabs below for more details about ongoing research programmes.
+<p>Click on the tabs below for more details about ongoing research programmes.</p>
+<p></p>
+<p>The Autism Collaborative may promote research projects conducted by external
+organisations or institutions.
 Please contact the respective organizations for more information about their research programs.</p>
 <div data-type="detailGroup" class="isomer-accordion-group isomer-accordion isomer-accordion-white">
 <details class="isomer-details">
 <summary><strong>Project BRIDGE</strong>